Devan Nair: Resignation

-Death and legacy
+Lee later added that it was only after Nair's resignation that he learned from Ho See Beng, a PAP MP and former NTUC colleague of Nair, that Nair had already struggled with a drinking problem before becoming president.
+Ho told Lee that Nair's alcoholism seemed to be in control at the time, and therefore he did not feel it was necessary to inform Lee when Nair was nominated for the presidency.

+Personal life and death

 After his resignation as President, Nair and his wife migrated first to the United States in 1988 where they settled in Gaithersburg, Maryland.
-Then later they moved to Bloomington, Indiana.
+They later moved to Bloomington, Indiana.
 The couple later moved to Hamilton, Ontario, Canada, where they lived for the rest of their lives.
-His wife, Avadai Dhanam Lakshimi, died on 18 April 2005 in Hamilton, whilst Nair, who had developed severe dementia, died on 6 December of the same year as his wife in Hamilton, Canada.
+His wife, Avadai Dhanam Lakshimi, died on 18 April 2005 in Hamilton, whilst Nair, who had developed severe dementia, died on 6 December of the same year in the same city.
+After his death, he was cremated and his ashes were buried at White Chapel Memorial Park, together with his wife.

-Devan Nair Institute

-Despite his unorthodox end to Singaporean politics, his legacy remains highly respected in Singapore, especially in regards to his association with the labour movement.
-The Devan Nair Institute for Employment and Employability located in Jurong East was opened on 1 May 2014 by Prime Minister Lee Hsien Loong to recognise his contributions to the labour movement when he was Secretary-General of National Trades Union Congress.
-The goal of the institution is to establish a network for workers and employers seeking employment and employability solutions in Singapore.

-Family

-Nair is survived by his daughter, three sons, and five grandchildren.
+Nair was survived by his daughter, three sons, and five grandchildren.
 His eldest son, Janadas Devan, was a senior editor with The Straits Times and is currently Chief of Government Communications at the Ministry of Communications and Information (MCI) and also a director at the public policy think-tank Institute of Policy Studies (IPS).
 Janadas Devan is married to literary scholar Geraldine Heng.
 His second son, Janamitra Devan, was the former Vice-President of the International Finance Corporation, and the World Bank.
 His third son, Janaprakash Devan died in 2009.
 His only daughter, Vijaya Kumari Devan continues to reside in Hamilton, Ontario.
+Nair was a good friend of Dutch economist Albert Winsemius, and composed a poem titled "The Yangtze's Voyage Through History" for him.

+Devan Nair Institute

+Nair's legacy remains highly respected in Singapore, especially in regards to his association with the labour movement.
+The Devan Nair Institute for Employment and Employability located in Jurong East was opened on 1 May 2014 by Prime Minister Lee Hsien Loong to recognise his contributions to the labour movement when he was Secretary-General of National Trades Union Congress.
+The goal of the institution is to establish a network for workers and employers seeking employment and employability solutions in Singapore.